miquael/openassistant-webvr/README.md

 To run locally, simply just open the index.html in a WebVR enabled web browser.

-If develop locally, it's recommended to utilize Node.js for live updating (see Local Development below).
+To develop locally, it's recommended to utilize Node.js for live updating (see Local Development below).

 To run remotely, just upload index.html, images, shaders, and components onto any standard web server.